JWzero/ordinal_xai/docs/usage.rst

     The Ordinal Neural Network (ONN) is a fully connected neural network that uses a softmax activation function in the output layer to ensure that the output is a valid probability distribution over the categories.
 - Ordinal Binary Decomposition (OBD):
     The Ordinal Binary Decomposition (OBD) is a model for ordinal regression that decomposes the ordinal response into a set of binary responses.
 It uses a series of binary classifiers to model the relationship between the predictors and the binary responses.
+- OGBoost:
+    OGBoost is a gradient boosting model specifically designed for ordinal classification.
+It's a wrapper around the GradientBoostingOrdinal from the ogboost package, providing powerful ensemble learning capabilities for ordinal data.
+It supports various hyperparameters for fine-tuning model performance.

 Interpretation Methods